awsdocs/aws-security-hub-user-guide/doc_source/designate-orgs-admin-account.md

 1. Choose **Delegate**\.

-You can also designate the Security Hub administrator account from the **Settings** page\.
-The organization management account uses this option if they are designated as the Security Hub administrator or enabled as a member account\.
+If you have Security Hub enabled, then you can also designate the Security Hub administrator account from the **Settings** page\.

 **To designate a Security Hub administrator account from the **Settings** page**